San Francisco State Gators: Sailing

 Sailing at SFSU was recognized as a "club sport".
 However the team was eligible to compete at the varsity level with other schools in the area and enjoyed strong representation from 1983 to 1988.
 Collegiate racing at the time had a rule that to race two boats in Varsity, one skipper had to be female.
 SFSU had a rotation of female skippers throughout the mid-1980s racing seasons.

-SFSU participated in the "Northern Series" which included racing against UC Berkeley (CAL), California State University Maritime Academy (CMA), Stanford University, Sonoma State University, California Polytechnic State University, and UC Davis.
+SFSU participated in the "Northern Series" which included racing against UC Berkeley, California State University Maritime Academy, Stanford University, Sonoma State University, California Polytechnic State University, and UC Davis.